+- -Ice-breakerdiscussion

--Ice-breaker discussion (Opens Aug 24- Closes Aug 30) Discussion of the syllabus (Opens Aug 24- Closes Aug 30)
+- Discussion of the syllabus

-Take a quiz on the syllabus ((Due Aug 30) Take a pre-quiz on ethics in research (Due Aug 30)
+- Take a quiz on the syllabus

+- Take a pre-quiz on ethics in research

 Module 2: Discuss and Summarize a Research Paper (20 pts)

 Starting with Module 2, students will be assigned discussion groups of six to ten.
 Note that all assignments other than discussions should be completed (and will be graded) individually.
 In Modules 3 and 4, each student will be assigned an individual peer review to complete.
 Group membership will be visible in the "People" section of the course's canvas page at the beginning of this module.